First French Empire: Intrigues and unrest

 Undermining forces, however, had already begun to impinge on the faults inherent in Napoleon's achievements.
 Britain, protected by the English Channel and its navy, was persistently active, and rebellion of both the governing and of the governed broke out everywhere.
 Napoleon, though he underrated it, soon felt his failure in coping with the Peninsular War.
-Men like Baron von Stein, August von Hardenberg and Johann von Scharnhorst had begun secretly preparing Prussia's retaliation.
+Men like Baron von Stein, August von Hardenberg, and Gerhard von Scharnhorst had begun secretly preparing Prussia's retaliation.

 The alliance arranged at Tilsit was seriously shaken by the Austrian marriage, the threat of Polish restoration to Russia, and the Continental System.
 The very persons whom he had placed in power were counteracting his plans.
 With many of his siblings and relations performing unsuccessfully or even betraying him, Napoleon found himself obliged to revoke their power.
-Caroline Bonaparte conspired against her brother and against her husband Murat; the hypochondriac Louis, now Dutch in his sympathies, found the supervision of the blockade taken from him, and also the defense of the Scheldt, which he had refused to ensure.
+Caroline Bonaparte conspired against her brother and against her husband Murat; the hypochondriac Louis, now Dutch in his sympathies, found the supervision of the blockade taken from him, and also the defence of the Scheldt, which he had refused to ensure.
 Jérôme Bonaparte lost control of the blockade on the North Sea shores.
 The very nature of things was against the new dynasties, as it had been against the old.

 After national insurrections and family recriminations came treachery from Napoleon's ministers.
-Talleyrand betrayed his designs to Metternich and suffered dismissal.
-Joseph Fouché, corresponding with Austria in 1809 and 1810, entered into an understanding with Louis and also with Britain, while Bourrienne was convicted of speculation.
-By consequence of the spirit of conquest Napoleon had aroused, many of his marshals and officials, having tasted victory, dreamed of sovereign power: Bernadotte, who had helped him to the Consulate, played Napoleon false to win the crown of Sweden.
-Soult, like Murat, coveted the Spanish throne after that of Portugal, thus anticipating the treason of 1812.
+Talleyrand betrayed his designs to Klemens von Metternich and suffered dismissal.
+Joseph Fouché, corresponding with Austria in 1809 and 1810, entered into an understanding with Louis and also with Britain, while Louis Antoine de Bourrienne was convicted of speculation.
+By consequence of the spirit of conquest Napoleon had aroused, many of his marshals and officials, having tasted victory, dreamed of sovereign power: Marshal Jean-Baptiste Bernadotte, who had helped him to the Consulate, played Napoleon false to win the crown of Sweden.
+Marshal Jean-de-Dieu Soult, like Murat, coveted the Spanish throne after that of Portugal, thus anticipating the treason of 1812.

 The country itself, though flattered by conquests, was tired of self-sacrifice.
 The unpopularity of conscription gradually turned many of Napoleon's subjects against him.
-Amidst profound silence from the press and the assemblies, a protest was raised against imperial power by the literary world, against the excommunicated sovereign by Catholicism, and against the author of the continental blockade by the discontented bourgeoisie, ruined by the crisis of 1811.
+Amidst profound silence from the press and the assemblies, a protest was raised against imperial power by the literary world, against the excommunicated sovereign by Catholicism, and against the author of the Continental Blockade by the discontented bourgeoisie, ruined by the crisis of 1811.
 Even as he lost his military principles, Napoleon maintained his gift for brilliance.
 His Six Days' Campaign, which took place at the very end of the War of the Sixth Coalition, is often regarded as his greatest display of leadership and military prowess.
-But by then it was the end (or "the finish"), and it was during the years before when the nations of Europe conspired against France.
+But by then it was the end (or "the finish"), and it was during the years before when various European states conspired against France.
 While Napoleon and his holdings idled and worsened, the rest of Europe agreed to avenge the revolutionary events of 1792.